THOMASELOVE/theater/README.md

 This is the page describing Thomas Love's theatrical exploits.

-## My next performances will be as Justice Wargrave in the play [And Then There Were None](https://www.auroracommunitytheatre.com/) at Aurora Community Theatre October 25 - November 16, 2024
+## My next performances will be as Bellomy in [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle September 11-13, 2026

-"And Then There Were None" is one of Agatha Christie's most famous mysteries.
-The play begins when eight disparate guests arrive at an isolated mansion located on an island off the coast of Devon, and are tended to by two married domestics who prepared the house for their arrival.
-During the first evening a gramophone recording accuses all ten people of past crimes that went unpunished by the law.
-Soon they start dying one at a time, and the remaining guests deduce that the murderer is one of their own.
+"Try to Remember" a time when falling in love was pure magic.
+The world's longest-running musical, The Fantasticks, weaves a whimsical, romantic fable about a boy, a girl, their meddling fathers, and a wall that divides them.
+With its iconic score and breathtaking simplicity, it’s a timeless journey through adolescent illusions and the sweet, messy realities of true love.
+I play one of the meddling fathers.

-If you'd like to come, that would be great, and all of the information you need to buy tickets (they will **sell quickly**) is available by clicking the "Buy Tickets" link at <https://www.auroracommunitytheatre.com>.
-Tickets are $20.
-Performances are on Friday and Saturday evenings at 7:30 PM.
+If you'd like to come, that would be great, and all of the information you need to buy tickets is available by clicking the "Get Tickets Now" link at <https://theatreinthecircle.org/>.
+Tickets are $25, and the theater is located at Judson Manor, right on the CWRU Campus.
+Performances are on Friday evening at 7:30 PM and Saturday and Sunday afternoon at 2 PM.

 ## If I'm a student/friend/neighbor/colleague of yours, are you expecting me to come see you in theater?